Hang Son Doong

 The briefing covered the expected safety aspects, but also covered things like the poisonous snakes, poisonous plants, leeches and all manner of other things that we had hardly thought about before we arrived, after all we were trekking into pristine Vietnamese jungle to get to the caves in the first place.
 The following morning we met in the reception of the Commander Lodge with our kit packed for the expedition and Oxalis looked after all our other things until we got back.
 We boarded the minibus and were off to the Kẻ Bàng National Park and the start of our adventure, posing for the team photo before we entered the jungle!

-We stopped around half way to have dinner in a remote village in the jungle, mostly cut off from the outside world the villages kept to themselves but allowed us the use of one of the buildings.
-Continuing on through jungle then more open terrain following a river we finally caught a glimpse of Hang Én main cave opening, Hang Én cave being the third-largest cave in the world by volume and a taster for what was to come.
+We stopped around half way to have dinner in a remote village in the jungle.
+Mostly cut off from the outside world, the villagers kept to themselves but allowed us the use of one of the buildings.
+Continuing on through the jungle, then into more open terrain following a river we finally caught a glimpse of Hang Én main cave opening.
+Hang Én cave being the third-largest cave in the world by volume and a taster for what was to come.
 Moving upstream along the river we finally arrived at Hang Én's lower cave entrance, a much smaller cave giving no idea of what was inside.

-The camp is unbelievable, a row of guest tents pitched in a row along side the lake and then a porter camp pitched a little further away, with kitchen facilities and a fully set out dining area with cover.
-Our first challenge was to cross the lake on a raft several guests at a time and then find our personal tent (as this will travel through the caves with us!) and settle in.
+The camp is unbelievable, a row of guest tents pitched along side the lake on a sandy bank and then a porter camp pitched a little further away, with kitchen facilities and a fully set out dining area with cover.
+Our first challenge was to cross the lake on a raft, several guests at a time and then find our personal tent (as this will travel through the caves with us!) and settle in.
 Throughout the evening there was an incredible meal laid out by the chefs, an opportunity to soak up the atmosphere of the cave and have a swim in the lake, one half of which was cold and one half warm (well warmer anyway).
-Then as the sun set you got the chance sit around a charcoal fire and see the cave transform, bats leaving at dusk to hunt and swallows entering to roost for the night, at points the noise of the swallows was deafening as they were entering by their thousands and the light finally leaving the cave and all of us being plunged into darkness.
+Then as the sun set we got the chance to sit around a charcoal fire and see the cave transform, bats leaving at dusk to hunt and swallows entering to roost for the night.
+At times the noise of the swallows was deafening as they were entering by their thousands and as the light finally left the cave we were all plunged into darkness.

-It was difficult at first to get to sleep as the noise of the swallows took some getting, the noise continued all night.
-In the morning we were again treated to an incredible breakfast, then a briefing of the days activity before a trek to a vantage point at the back of Heng En cave, high up, giving an incredible view back to the camp, lake and main cave entrance.
-Following this we continued through Hang En cave around a mile until we reached the third entrance the continuation of our jungle trek to Hang Son Doong.
+It was difficult at first to get to sleep as the noise of the swallows took some getting used too and the noise continued all night.
+In the morning we were again treated to an incredible breakfast and a reverse spectacle of the birds leaving their roosts and the bats returning from the hunt.
+After breakfast, we were given a briefing for the days activity, before we were taken high in the cave up to a vantage point at the back of Heng En, giving an incredible view back to the camp, lake and main cave entrance.
+Following this we continued through Hang En cave around a kilometer and a half until we reached the rear entrance and the continuation of our jungle trek to Hang Son Doong.

 The rear entrance to Hang En cave is enormous and the sight of the sunlight and the dense green jungle almost takes your breath away.
-We had the opportunity to linger a while to take photos and to take in the enormity of the place before we continued out into the jungle again and through the valley and on to Son Doong's entrance.
-The jungle section was only around a mile long but criss-crossed through a river that runs though the valley.
+We had the opportunity to linger a while to take photos and to take in the enormity of the place before we continued out into the jungle again, through the valley and on to Son Doong's entrance.
+The jungle section was only around a kilometer and a half long long but criss-crossed through a river that runs though the valley.
 This section of the valley is believed to be a former section of the cave system that once connected Hang En and Song Doong together forming one big super cave, but has long since collapsed over millions of years.

-Just before arriving at Hang Son Doong cave entrance we stopped for lunch and it was time to be kitted up with our climbing harnesses as entering Hang Son Doong could only be done via a 90m rappel, a baptism a fire right at the start!
-After kitting up it was a short walk and a few sets of metal ladders to the entrance of the cave.
-A surprisingly small, but very formidable entrance with mist rising through the teeth like stalagtites hanging from the roof of the cave.
+Just before arriving at Hang Son Doong cave entrance we stopped for lunch and it was time to be kitted up with our climbing harnesses, as entering Hang Son Doong could only be done via a 90m rappel, a baptism of fire right at the start!
+After kitting up, it was a short walk and a few sets of metal ladders to the entrance of the cave.
+A surprisingly small, but very formidable entrance with mist rising like a dragons breath through the teeth like stalactites hanging from the roof of the cave.

-One by one we were lead by the team to the first roped section, a 45m steeply sloping section that you had to lower yourself down via a knotted rope (you also had a safety rope attached just in case) arriving on a small ledge, stopping briefly for a photo opportunity before transferring onto another steep section but this section was achievable without ropes.
-When the whole group were down we were lead across a muddy section around an underground lake and then up quite a steep section of rocky terrain and told to look back and take in the view, which seemed slightly difficult as we were in a vast light swallowing cavern, our head torches only giving a hit of what was around you.
-But one by one the Oxalis team turned on their super bright lights and illuminated the whole cavern, allowing you to look back on the entrance, but also to take in the sheer size of this first section of Hang Son Doong, and wow what a sight!
+One by one we were led by the safety team to the first roped section.
+This was a 45m steeply sloping section which you had to lower yourself down via a knotted rope (you also had a safety rope attached just in case) arriving on a small ledge, stopping briefly for a photo opportunity before transferring onto another steep section.
+This section was achievable without the need for the safety ropes.
+When the whole group were down we were led across a muddy section around an underground lake and then up quite a steep section of rocky terrain.
+We were told to look back and take in the view, which seemed slightly difficult as we were in a vast, light swallowing cavern, our head torches only giving a hit of what was around you. one by one the Oxalis team turned on their super bright cave display lights and illuminated the whole cavern, allowing us to look back on the entrance, but also to take in the sheer size of this first section of Hang Son Doong, and wow what a sight!

-From there you continue on through undulating sections of cave until you meet your next couple of challenges, 2 roped river crossing.
+From there, you continue on through undulating sections of cave until you meet your next couple of challenges, two roped river crossing.
 One of which is through waist deep, quite fast flowing water.
-We were split into two groups and each group crossed carefully whilst keeping hold of a fixed rope for support.
-Other sections were like you were walking through the mouth of a dragon with its sharp teeth bearing down on you.
+We were split into two groups and each group crossed carefully, whilst keeping hold of a fixed rope for support.
+Other sections looked like we were walking through the mouth of a dragon, with its sharp teeth bearing down on us.

-Eventually after navigation some small scrambles and passing huge calcite formations we reached a section of the cave known as 'Hope and Vision', this was the first chance you see a glimmer of light from the first doline (a section of the cave where the roof has collapsed allowing natural light to enter), but also another point where the Oxalis team use their mega lights to light up the whole passage, again giving you an idea of the immensity of the cave.
+Eventually, after navigating some small scrambles and passing huge calcite formation.
+We reached a section of the cave known as 'Hope and Vision'.
+This was the first chance to see a glimmer of light from the first doline (a section of the cave where the roof has collapsed allowing natural light to enter), but also another point where the Oxalis team use their mega lights to light up the whole passage, once again giving you an idea of the immensity of the cave.
 Apparently in this section of the cave there is enough room to fly a Boing 747 through!
-It also gave you an insane photo opportunities of the 'Hope and Vision stalagmite' the largest stalagmite in the world at around 80m in height and a chance to look through the cavern to 'The hand of Dog' stalagmite, another huge stalagmite at approximately 60m in height.
+It also gave you insane photo opportunities of the 'Hope and Vision stalagmite' the largest stalagmite in the world at around 80m in height and a chance to look through the cavern to 'The hand of Dog' stalagmite, another huge stalagmite at approximately 60m in height.
 All of this put into perspective by members of the Oxalis team who stood at strategic points to give scale to the pictures.

 After passing the James bond hole we continued through more large boulder areas until we had to make a steep climb up up a rock slope, this section required the use of ropes and metal ladders to aid our balance and safety. finally making it out into the sunlight of doline 1 known as "Watch Out For Dinosaurs"!